The advantages of QNAP to QNAP backup

 First of all, QNAP NAS is not indestructible.
 It faces the risk of damage caused by artificial or non-artificial reasons just as other physical devices.
 In other words, your data stored on NAS isn’t 100% safe.
 Backing up a QNAP NAS to another could provide a double insurance and a shortcut to restore important files when accident occurs.

-Second, if there’s an on-going job needs to be done by different people on different devices, or you want to keep the data on two NAS exactly the same for information consistency and promptness, backing up QNAP to QNAP is a feasible way to share files.
-Furthermore, you can even perform NAS mirror backup or set up a schedule to run the backup on regular basis.
+Second, if there’s an on-going job needs to be done by different people, or you want to keep the data on two NAS exactly the same for information consistency and promptness, backing up QNAP to QNAP is a good way to share files.
+Furthermore, you can even perform NAS mirror backup or set up a schedule to run the backup regularly.

 How to create QNAP to QNAP backup with Hybrid Backup Sync?